 The Chairman's position is reviewed at least annually by the Nomination & Remuneration Committee.
-Following the most recent review in June 2022 and in light of the above unique skills and experience he brings to the Company, it remains the Board's opinion that Mr Rothwell is the best candidate to Chair the Company.
+Following the most recent review in June 2023 and in light of the above unique skills and experience he brings to the Company, it remains the Board's opinion that Mr Rothwell is the best candidate to Chair the Company.
 It is noted that Sarah Adam-Gedge is the Deputy Chair of the Board, which provides a clear alternative, independent Director to Chair the Board if circumstances require it.

 Directors are required to disclose any actual or potential conflicts or material personal interests on their appointment to the Board.
-These disclosures are required to be kept up to date.
+These disclosures are required to be kept up to date and are shared with the Board at each board meeting.
 Directors with material personal interests in matters that are before the Board are excluded from consideration of the matter and from related voting processes.